Introduction

 Let us start in our very own flake.nix

-will give us a basic template to work with and you, the reader, knows how to
+by writing the following code.
+This will give us a basic template to work with and you, the reader, knows how to start.

 { inputs.nixpkgs.url = "github:NixOS/nixpkgs/nixos-unstable";